RajAujla01/data402_nosql/StarWars/README.md

 ```

 9.
+Write a query that finds characters with a height over 200cm

 ```
 db.characters.find({ height: { $gt: 200 } });
 ```
+Note: Height has been recorded as a string and there are some missing a height value entirely.
+Can you find out how to convert all the height strings to ints?
 ```
 db.characters.updateMany(
   { height: "unknown" }, // Filter for documents where height is "unknown"